Q: What does this camp offer?

 Q: Is there a penalty if I register last-minute?

 - Yes.
-Due to the preparation involved in all of our summer camps, any registration received later than one week prior to the start of camp will be assessed a $25 Late Registration Fee.
+Due to the preparation involved in all of our summer camps, any registration received later than 72 hours prior to the start of camp will be assessed a $25 Late Registration Fee.

 Q: What if I need to cancel my registration?